Skip to content

 2. Preheat Your Cup and Machine

-3. Use the Right Capsule Variety
+3. Choose the Right Capsule Variety

 4. Brew Two Short Shots Instead of One Long One